 How would I use a Bitcoin debit card?

-Buying a GoPro with cryptocurrencyJim wants to buy a new GoPro camera from his local electronics store.
-But thanks to a spate of unexpected bills, Jim is a little short of cash at the moment and doesn’t have the £300 necessary to complete the purchase.
+Buying a GoPro with cryptocurrencyJim wants to buy a new GoPro camera.
+But thanks to a spate of unexpected bills, he’s a little short of cash at the moment and doesn’t have the exact money necessary to complete the purchase.

 Jim signs up for a physical Bitcoin debit card that allows him to convert his BTC into GBP and pay at any EFTPOS terminal around the country.
-Once his card arrives, Jim uses the card provider’s app to load 0.2 BTC onto his card.
-The provider converts his BTC into GBP, leaving Jim with a balance of just under £1,500 on his card.
+Once his card arrives, he uses the card provider’s app to load enough BTC onto his card.
+The provider converts his BTC into GBP as it gets loaded onto the card.